INTERVIEW AND LIVEPHOTOS BY MARKO SYRJÄLÄ

 THE RISE OF THE CHAOS is the fourth album you have recorded with Andy Sneap.
 It seems that you’re a strong and great team and who wants to change a winning team?

 Wolf Hoffman: Correct.
 Why change it if it works?
-For us, this is the first time when we worked four times a row with the same producer.
-I believe the first time for Andy to work four albums in a row with the same band.
+This is the first time we have worked four times a row with the same producer.
+I believe Andy’s first time to work on four albums in a row with the same band.

 I think so?